-Low volume ID card printers are designed to handle a very small amount of cards - they will either have hand-feed printing only, where you need to manually feed each card into the printer, or extremely small card hoppers.
-These printers are ideal for small organizations who want to print ID cards but cannot meet the 100+ card minumum of most card printing companies.
+Low volume ID card printers are designed to handle a very small amount of cards – they will either have hand-feed printing only, where you need to manually feed each card into the printer, or extremely small card hoppers.
+These printers are ideal for small organizations who want to print ID cards but cannot meet the 100 card minimum of most card printing companies.

-One popular low-volume printer is the Magicard Pronto.
-This is one of the most popular printers, used by businesses in every industry.
-This compact printer can produce full-color cards in 35 seconds, and monochrom ecards in just 7 seconds.
-The printer is hand-feed only, so to print dual-sided cards you need to print the first side, then flip the card over and feed it through the printer again - this process is designed for organizations that only have to print a card or two at a time.
+One popular low-volume printer is the AlphaCard PRO 100.
+With the PRO 100 you can product full color cards in 35 seconds (and monochrome in just 7 seconds!).
+The printer is hand-feed only, so to print dual-sided cards you need to print the first side, then flip the card over and feed it through the printer again – this process is designed for organizations that only have to print a card or two at a time.
 If you need to print more, consider a standard volume printer.

 Standard Volume ID Card Printers